Department of Mathematics

 Papers

-“Statistical Properties of Sequences of Frobenius Classes,” with Avner Ash and Brandon Bate, Experimental Mathematics, to appear.
+“Frequences of Successive Tuples of Frobenius Classes,” with Avner Ash and Brandon Bate, Experimental Mathematics, 18:1, 2009, 55–63.
 Click here for PDF format.

 “Prime Specialization in Genus 0,” with Brian Conrad and Keith Conrad, Transactions of the American Mathematical Society, 360:6, June, 2008, 2867–2908.
 Click here for PDF format.